sumanthkumarc/goreplay-grpc-parser/README.md

 # goreplay-grpc-parser

 A generic gRPC traffic parser.
-Reads raw [goreplay](https://github.com/buger/gor) TCP captures from a Kafka topic, decodes the gRPC requests using local proto files, and publishes parsed JSON to a destination Kafka topic.
+Reads raw [goreplay](https://github.com/buger/gor) TCP captures from a Kafka topic or file, decodes the gRPC requests using local proto files, and publishes parsed JSON to a destination Kafka topic or file.

+Written with help of Claude.

 ## Overview